 For cats who are hard of hearing, the best thing you can do is to keep them indoors, since it is unsafe for them to be outside where their compromised senses can lead them to danger.

 A popular hearing-related myth is that all white-colored cats, which have blue eyes, are deaf.

 Contrary to this popular belief, not all blue-eyed white cats are deaf.
-In fact, your kitty can be white and can hear perfectly well even if it has blue irises.
+Your kitty can be white and hear perfectly well even if it has blue irises.

 However such rare kitties are indeed more prone to genetic deafness than other cats.
 Sometimes white cats with heterochromatic eyes (bicolored eyes) can experience hearing problems on the side of their blue eye.
 Nevertheless, that doesn’t mean that you should shy away from adopting a cute white kitten just because it may or may not experience hearing problems.

 Last Updated on